Legoless/Analytical/README.md

 ## Google Analytics

-Analytical provides Google Analytics provider, but due to it's incompatibility with Swift frameworks, it must be installed manually.
+Analytical provides Google Analytics provider, but due to it's incompatibility between static libraries and CocoaPods Swift frameworks, it must be installed manually.
 To do this there are 5 steps required:

 1. Add `pod "Google/Analytics"` and `pod "Analytical/Core"` to your targets's podfile.
 2. Run `pod install`
 3. Add `#import <Google/Analytics.h>` to your Application Bridging Header.
 4. Drag & drop `GoogleProvider.swift` to your project.
 5. Normally instantiate `GoogleProvider` from Analytical with Google Tracking ID.

+*Google Analytics takes 4 parameters for each event: Category, Action, Label and Value.
+Category will be set to "default", when called from Analytical and Action will be the event name passed to the call.
+Label and Value are optional.*

 ## Configuration